njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/README.md

-The files in this folder belong to the WeatherPy deliverable.
+The files in this folder belong to the WeatherPy/VacationPy Challenge.